vangav/vos_backend/src/com/vangav/backend/backend_client_java/README.md

   // OFF COURSE: if we want to do the same call above but in a
-  //               BRUST way for stress testing, let's say 1,000 times backendClientSession.executeBurstControllersCalls(
+  //               BRUST way for stress testing, let's say 1,000 times
+  //             in that case it will issue async calls backendClientSession.executeBurstControllersCalls(
     1000,
     new ControllerCallSignupEmail(